pertrai1/professor-al-gorithm/docs/topcoder-challenge-details.md

 - Profile and optimize response time, agent feedback, and loading states

 **Deliverable:** A stable, polished, and bug-free agent that reliably handles diverse inputs and edge scenarios

+### Module 8: Deployment on Hugging Face Spaces (Days 1–2)

+**Objective:** Deploy your agent to a live environment and ensure it's accessible and stable.

+- Prepare `requirements.txt`
+- Prepare `README.md` with necessary dependencies and setup instructions
+- Push your project to a new or existing Hugging Face Space
+- Confirm successful deployment on the default CPU Basic hardware (no GPU)
+- Perform smoke testing to validate end-to-end functionality

+**Deliverable:** A fully deployed Hugging Face Space (public link) or a repository that’s ready to be deployed without additional changes